robertjvt/CRF-NER-Gronings/README.md

 # NER for Gronings
 <b>About</b>

 Named entity recognition based on Conditional Random Fields model for the regional language Gronings.
-Developed for a bachelor thesis in Information Science at the Rijksuniversiteit Groningen.
+Developed for my bachelor thesis in Information Science at the Rijksuniversiteit Groningen.

 <b>Evaluation</b>